quarkslab/wirego/README.md

 When the path to your plugin in Go is modified, you will be required to restart Wireshark, here's why:

   - we need to setup everything (plugin name, fields..) during the proto_register_wirego call
-  - preferences values are only loaded during the proto_reg_handoff_wirego call, which is too late for us
+  - preferences values, hence the ZMQ endpoint, are only loaded during the proto_reg_handoff_wirego call, which is too late for us